 Sector protection/unprotection must be implemented using programming equipment.
-The procedure requires a high voltage ( $V{ID}$ ) on address pin A9 and OE#.
-Details on this method are provided in a supplement, publication number 20185.
-Contact an AMD representative to obtain a copy of this document.
+The procedure requires a high voltage ($V{\rm ID}$) on address pin A9 and the control pins.
+Details on this method are provided in a supplement, publication number 20374.
+Contact an AMD representative to obtain a copy of the appropriate document.